courselabs/observability/labs/logging/README.md

 </details><br/>

-Structure logs keep the key details separate from the log message, so you can extract and store them without complex, unreliable and CPU-intensive regular expression processing.
+Structured logs keep the key details separate from the log message, so you can extract and store them without complex, unreliable and CPU-intensive regular expression processing.

 ## Lab